Khanzo31/online-product-catalog/README.md

 This repository contains the source code for a responsive online product catalog website built with a modern Headless (Jamstack) architecture.
 The system serves as a digital showcase for unique products, allowing the site owner to manage content and customers to browse, search, and inquire about products.

-## Project Status: MVP++ Complete
+## Project Status: Feature Complete

-All core P1 (Must-Have) features are now implemented and functional.
-We have also completed all addressable P2 (Should-Have) features, making the application robust, accessible, analytics-enabled, and ready for the final implementation of its email service.
+All core P1, P2, and P3 requirements are now implemented.
+The application is functionally complete, with only the final integration of the email service and advanced SEO enhancements remaining.

 ### Implemented Features